Why Communism failed

 that helps decide how much to produce.
 Markets play a wonderful role in demand

 discovery.
-When supply is low and demand is high, prices go up and indicate the
+When supply is low and demand is high, the prices go up, profitability increases and provides an incentive to produce more.

 Fixed prices in a semi-communist system or lack of pricing